RosterElf Logo

 By downloading, you agree to our template disclaimer

-Person working remotely with laptop
+Person working remotely with a laptop

-Why you need a flexible work policy
+What a flexible work policy should cover

 Types of arrangements

-Request procedures
+Request procedure

 What's included in this template